Pipes Objects to Fox in the Henhouse

 USIP spokesperson Kay King says the institute has "done due diligence" on CSID and found the group to be "moderate" and "responsible."

-"We know that CSID has gotten grants form the State Department and from the National Endowment for Democracy," she said.
+"We know that CSID has gotten grants from the State Department and from the National Endowment for Democracy," she said.
 "They are an organization that has been found appropriate by U.S. government agencies."

 CSID showcases moderate Muslim thinkers such as professor Abdulaziz Sachedina of the University of Virginia.
 However, many board members have either led or worked for groups that were targets of a federal antiterrorist task force raid in March 2002.